scionproto/scion/doc/ControlPlanePKI.md

 - __certificate_type__: string.
 Indicates whether the subject is allowed to issue certificates for other ASes.
 Can be either `issuer` (can issue certificate) or `as` (cannot).
 This field also determines the contents of the __issuer__ section.
 - __optional_distribution_points__: Array string.
-Additional optimistic certificate revocation distribution points formatted as ISD-AS string.
+Additional certificate revocation distribution points formatted as ISD-AS string.
 They must be authoritative in their ISD.

 ### Certificate Section: `validity`